Introduction to Idealstan

 This package implements IRT (item response theory) ideal point models, which are models designed for situations in which actors make strategic choices that correlate with a unidimensional scale, such as the left-right axis in American politics, disagreement over product design in consumer choice, or psychometric scales in which the direction that items load on the latent scale is unknown.
 Compared to traditional IRT, ideal point models examine the polarizing influence of a set of items on a set of persons, and has similarities to models based on Euclidean latent spaces, such as multi-dimensional scaling.
 In fact, this package also implements a version of the latent space model for binary outcomes, which is an alternate formulation of an ideal point model.

 The goal of idealstan is to offer a wide variety of ideal point models that can model missing-data, time-varying ideal points, and incorporate a range of outcomes, including binary outcomes, counts, continuous and ordinal responses.
 In addition, idealstan uses the Stan estimation engine to offer full and variational Bayesian inference for all models so that every model is estimated with uncertainty.
-Variational inference provides a means to estimate Bayesian models on very large data sets when full Bayesian estimation is impractical.
-The package also exploits variational inference to automatically identify models instead of requiring users to pre-specify which persons or items in the data to constrain in advance.
+Variational inference–specifically the Pathfinder algorithm–provides informative starting values to ensure convergence, and for very large models, the possibility of estimating ideal points when full MCMC is impractical.
+However, the MCMC algorithm has the ability to parallelize within chains using multiple cores, which makes it possible to estimate much larger models with full Bayesian inference than was previously possible.

-The approach to handling missing data in this package is to model directly strategic censoring in observations.
-This particular version was developed to account for legislatures in which legislators (persons) are strategically absent for votes on bills (items), but it applies to any social choice situation in which actors’ failure to respond to an item may be a function of their ideal point.
-This approach to missing data can be usefully applied to many contexts in which a missing outcome is a function of the person’s ideal point (i.e., people will tend to be present in the data when the item is far away or very close to their ideal point).
-If missingness does not appear to arise as a function of ideal points, the models will still incorporate missing data but will assume it is essentially random.
+The approach to handling missing data in this package is to model cases where missing data is a function of a person’s ideal point.
+In other words, the package will adjust estimates if missingness appears to be correlated with either high or low values of the latent trait.
+This general missing data adjustment can be usefully applied to many contexts in which a missing outcome is a function of the person’s ideal point (i.e., people will tend to be present in the data when the item is far away or very close to their ideal point).
+If missingness does not appear to arise as a function of ideal points, the models will still incorporate missing data but will assume it is random conditional on each item.

 The package includes the following models: